David Vanterpool, Assistant Coach

 Dale Osbourne, Assistant Coach

-Dale Osbourne enters his third season with the Trail Blazers in 2014-15 after serving as head coach of the Tulsa 66ers, the Oklahoma City Thunder’s NBA Development League team, the previous year.
+Dale Osbourne finished his fourth regular season with the Trail Blazers in 2015-16, previously serving as head coach of the Tulsa 66ers, the Oklahoma City Thunder’s NBA Development League team.
 Catching the eye of USA Basketball, the organization selected him as an assistant coach for the 2011 Pan American Games, where the United States medaled for the first time since 1999.
 Osbourne spent parts of three seasons as an assistant in Tulsa before being promoted to head coach in December 2011.
 He has also been an assistant with the D-League’s Utah Flash and Austin Toros, in addition to coaching tenures in the WNBA, CBA and USBL.
 In seven years as an assistant at the University of South Alabama, Osbourne helped guide his alma mater to a pair of Sun Belt Conference titles.